knyzorg/pea/content/design.md

 # The Data Security Plan

-My [security plan](/files/vknyazev_securityplan.docx) outlines the testing done to ensure the security of the project, where the main concern has been authorization issues.
+My [security plan](/files/vknyazev_securityplan.docx) outlines the design decisions and testing performed to ensure the security of the project, where the main concern has been authorization issues.